-1) Hill-Climbing with Simulated Annealing: The first method we utilized to select parameters that minimize KL-divergence is hill climbing using simulated annealing.
-The heart of this procedure lies in using simulated annealing, a numerical analogue to the process of slowly cooling metals so that they crystallize at their minimum energy state, to improve upon the basic hill climbing search (Press, Flannery, Teukolsky, & Vettering, 1986).
+3) Hill-Climbing with Simulated Annealing: Hill-climbing using simulated annealing is a numerical analogue to the process of slowly cooling metals so that they crystallize at their minimum energy state, to improve upon the basic hillclimbing search [20].

-The original hill-climbing algorithm is relatively simple.
-The candidate solution, which for our purposes is a parameterization of the model, is initialized at a random state in the search space.
+In the original hill-climbing algorithm, the candidate solution, which for our purposes is a parameterization of the model, is initialized at a random state in the search space.
 Then, at each iteration, a random neighbor state is considered.
 If the neighboring state is found to have a better fitness value than the current state, the neighbor is accepted and becomes the current state.
-For the implementation described here, a better fitness value is defined as a lower KL-divergence from the true distribution.
+For our implementation, a better fitness value is defined as a lower KL-divergence.
 Simulated annealing introduces an extra step at each iteration to avoid becoming stuck in local optima.
-Once a neighbor state is selected, it is accepted or rejected based on the acceptance probability.
+Once a neighbor state is selected, if the neighbor is worse, it is accepted or rejected based on the acceptance probability:

-$$P(accept) = \exp\left(\frac{\text{energy}(current) - \text{energy}(neighbor)}{kT}\right)$$ (5)

-where the energy of a given parameterization is its KL-divergence from the true distribution and T is a value known as the temperature, which is initialized to some positive number and slightly decreased each iteration.
+$$P(accept) = \exp\left(\frac{\text{energy}(current) - \text{energy}(neighbor)}{kT}\right)$$ where the energy of a given parameterization is its KLdivergence from the true distribution, k is the Boltzmann constant, and T is a value known as the temperature, which is initialized to some positive number and is slightly decreased at each iteration.
 A better neighbor state will still always be accepted, but now a worse solution may also be accepted based both on how much worse it is and on the temperature at that iteration.